-This fantastic Swiss Steak recipe is pure comfort food at its best flavor.
+This fantastic Swiss steak recipe is pure comfort food with its best flavor.
 Beef round steak is tenderized, browned, and slow-cooked to perfection with onions, garlic, and carrots in a lightly seasoned tomato sauce.

 For the ultimate meal, serve over mashed potatoes, rice, or pasta!
 This is comfort food at its best.
-If you like this recipe, try my beef tips, gravy, and chicken fried chicken.
+If you like this recipe, try my round steak and gravy, beef tips and gravy and chicken fried chicken.

 Ingredient Notes and Substitutions